ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/CONTRIBUTING.md

 `poetry run pre-commit install`, as the command will ensure your pre-commit hooks are up-to-date with any changes made.

-The pre-commit hooks are a security feature to ensure no secrets[^1], and large data files, are accidentally committed into the repository.
-For more information about the pre-commit hooks used in this repository, see the [documentation][docs-pre-commit-hooks].
+The pre-commit hooks are a security feature to ensure, for example, no secrets[^1], and large data files, are accidentally committed into the repository.
+[For more information on pre-commit hooks see our documentation][docs-pre-commit-hooks].

 [^1]: [Only secrets of specific patterns are detected by the pre-commit
       hooks][docs-pre-commit-hooks-secrets-definition].

 ## Code conventions

-We mainly follow [The GDS Way][gds-way] in our code conventions.
+[We mainly follow the GDS Way in our code conventions][gds-way].

 ### Git and GitHub

-We use Git to version control the source code; please read [The GDS Way][gds-way-git] for further details, including information about writing good commit messages, using `git rebase` for local branches, and `git merge --no-ff` for merges, as well as the entry on `git push --force-with-lease` instead of `git push -f`.
+We use Git to version control the source code.
+[Please read the GDS Way for details on Git best practice][gds-way-git], including how to write good commit messages, use `git rebase` for local branches and `git merge --no-ff` for merges, as well as using `git push --force-with-lease` instead of `git push -f`.

-If you want to modify the `.gitignore` files, see the template [documentation][docs-updating-gitignore] for further details.
+[If you want to modify the `.gitignore` files, see the template documentation][docs-updating-gitignore] for further details.

 Our source code is stored on GitHub.
 Pull requests into `main` require at least one approved review.

 ### Python

-For Python code, we follow [The GDS Way Python style guide][gds-way-python] with a line length of 88; the flake8 pre-commit hook should help with this!
+For Python code, [we follow the GDS Way Python style guide][gds-way-python] with a line length of 88; the flake8 pre-commit hook should help with this!

 ### Markdown